johnsonandjohnson/TLG_Catalog/README.md

 This catalog contains R template scripts for Johnson & Johnson Innovative Medicine.

-Each TLG is represented on a separate article page, typically including the following sections:
+Each TL is represented on a separate article page, typically including the following sections:

 -   Setup and pre-processing of synthetic data.

--   Steps to produce the TLG.
+-   Steps to produce the TL.

 > **Note:** Our functions are optimized for TrueType font DOCX and RTF generation, but in this catalog we show HTML flextables for simplicity.
 > Thus, some elements differ is size and purpose.
 We also provide RTF downloads for true fidelity.
 Some listings have been shortened down for demonstration purposes.